Bitlis Province: Districts

+Geology and geomorphology

+The main lakes in Bitlis province are Lake Sodalı, Lake Nemrut, Lake Aygır, Lake Batmış and Lake Nazik.

 Economy

 As of 1920, the province was producing small amounts of iron, copper, lead, and sulphur.
 Even smaller amounts of gold and silver were found in the areas of Sairt and Khairwan.
 Salt made up the largest mineral industry in the province, so much that it was exported to surrounding provinces.
 The salt was produced in pans, using evaporation, and taking 8 to 10 days to mature.
 The technique and trade was mainly run by local Kurds.